-All books nominated for the award must be: works of fiction, with appeal for readers in grades 4-6 or 7-8; copyrighted in the United States and first published no more than five years from date of selection; currently in print, and available in paperback; well-written, with strong characterization, vivid setting, striking language, a well-constructed plot, and a plausible conclusion.
+All books nominated for the Nutmeg Intermediate, Teen and High School awards must be: works of fiction, with appeal for readers in grades 4-6 or 7-8 or 9-12; copyrighted in the United States and first published no more than five years from date of selection; currently in print, and available in paperback; well-written, with strong characterization, vivid setting, striking language, a well-constructed plot, and a plausible conclusion.

 When will the next list of Nutmeg Book Award nominees be announced?